simonporcher/COVID-19-Governments-Responses/README.md

 #### 4. People involved with sample collection, processing, analysis and/or submission:

 Simon Porcher (principal investigator).
-Verifications by: Lorena Demichelis, Léa Réville, Aziz Goumiri.
+Verifications by: Lorena Demichelis, Oriane Maille-Lefranc, Léa Réville, Aziz Goumiri.

 ## DATA-SPECIFIC INFORMATION FOR: Gov_Responses_Covid19_02May.dta

 #### 1. Number of variables:

-41.
+43.

 #### 2. Number of cases/rows:

-44,916 observations; 228 countries.
+62,700 observations; 228 countries.

 #### 3. Variables List: